Modern Perry is made from culinary/table pears.

 Some table pears may contain significant amounts of sorbitol, in which case a “dry” perry may give an impression of sweetness due to sorbitol in the pears.
 Perception of sorbitol as “sweet” is highly variable from one person to the next.
 Hence, entrants should specify sweetness according to actual residual sugar amount, and judges must be aware that they might perceive more sweetness than how the perry was entered.

 Entrants MUST specify carbonation level (3 levels).
-Entrants MUST specify sweetness (5 categories).
+Entrants MUST specify sweetness (4 levels).

 Bartlett, Kiefer, Comice, Conference, etc.